davenquinn/xenoliths/paper/text/figure-captions.md

 advected to depths of 40 and 75 km during subduction over the first 1.04 Myr of the model run.
 (c) tracks a Farallon-plate slab subducted and underplated during the late Cretaceous, as envisioned in @fig:cross_sections.
-It is similar to the older models of **B** but is based on key geologic constraints from subduction channel schists [@Kidder2003].
-The effects of deep upwelling corresponding with the Mendocino slab window are shown for several of the models, in a manner similar to (a).
+While similar to the older models of **B**, it is tuned for key thermobarometric constraints on subduction channel schists [@Kidder2003].
+The effect of
+Mendocino slab window upwelling at the base of this section is shown, with timing equivalent to the replacement of the entire mantle lithosphere represented in (a).

 ##model_comparison
 Comparisons of Crystal Knob eruptive (1.65 Ma) sub-Salinia geotherms for each of the modeled scenarios.